laura-astro/lincom/README.md

 In this example (originally maxfile.txt), we have 75 frequencies read, and the output file will be example.txt.sdv (Python) or example.txt.sd (C).

-For research purposes: period ≤ 150000 s & frequency ≤ 800 muHz
+For research purposes: period ≤ 150000 s & frequency ≥ 800 muHz.

+Long periods (frequencies below 800muHz) generate many linear combinations that are not real.
 For DAVs, the periods are shorter than 1200 s, but for ELMVs they can be longer.